I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The first to be transported to regular concentration camps were the able-bodied men; the idea being to get rid of those who might be troublesome first.

-But a tiny number got a reprieve.
+A tiny number got a reprieve.

 In exchange for a ransom of $1.25 million, SS chief Heinrich Himmler gave permission for 1,210 Jews, mostly from Holland, to go to Switzerland.

-And, as the war wound down, the King of Denmark, Christian X, negotiated the freedom of about 400 Danish Jews.
+As the war wound down, the King of Denmark, Christian X, negotiated the freedom of about 400 Danish Jews.

-But, as the Soviet Red Army advanced across Eastern Europe, the Nazis started to empty their concentration camps and evacuate the emaciated residents.
+As the Soviet Red Army advanced across Eastern Europe, the Nazis started to empty their concentration camps and evacuate the emaciated residents.
 Many of these people were force-marched to Theresienstadt, where thousands of them were found in appalling condition when the ghetto was liberated in April 1945.

 - An early inmate of the Terezín fortress was Gavrilo Princip.
 He was the Serbian anarchist who assassinated Archduke Franz Ferdinand of Austria and his wife Sophie in Sarajevo.
 The June 1914 murders precipitated World War I. Princip was held until April 1918 when he died in the fortress from tuberculosis.